The school record was previously held by Olympian Molly Huddle.

 Cool and collected NCAA 10,000 meter champion Molly Seidel beats the odds

 Junior standout dominates in final laps to grab gold in 10,000 meters

 The two-day Victor Cruz Invitational in Houston, Texas

-In three seasons, Turner has made an immediate impact at Notre Dame and proven himself as one of the best assistant coaches in the country.
-He has tutored 17 BIG EAST champions, 57 all-BIG EAST performers and six first team, six second team and 22 honorable mention All-Americans.
+In his four seasons on the Irish staff prior to assuming the head coaching role, Turner has made a quantifiable impact at Notre Dame and proven himself as one of the top assistant coaches in the country.
+He has tutored seven Atlantic Coast Conference and 17 BIG EAST Conference champions, 14 all-ACC and 57 all-BIG EAST performers -- along with 18 first-team, six second-team and 22 honorable mention All-Americans.
 His student-athletes have broken 11 school individual and relay track and field records.

-Freshman Giesting was named BIG EAST Men's Outstanding Track Performer after winning the 200m and 400m titles at the 2012 outdoor championship.
-He also ran the fastest 400m leg on the NCAA Distance Medley Relay team that won the NCAA Indoor title.
-Freshman Kaila Barber earned a bronze medal at the IAAF World Junior Track & Field Championships in the 400H.
+Giesting was named BIG EAST Men's Outstanding Track Performer after winning the 200m and 400m titles as a freshman at the 2012 outdoor championship.
+He also ran the fastest 400m leg on the NCAA distance medley relay team that won the NCAA indoor title.
+Freshman Kaila Barber earned a bronze medal at the IAAF World Junior Track and Field Championships in the 400H.

-In his first season, Turner coached freshman Feeney to a sweep of the BIG EAST 400m titles at the BIG EAST Indoor & Outdoor Championships.
-Feeney also was part of the All-American and Notre Dame record setting distance medley relay that finished fourth at the NCAA Indoor Championships.
+In his first season in 2011, Turner coached Feeney, then a freshman, to a sweep of the BIG EAST 400m titles at the BIG EAST Indoor and Outdoor Championships.
+Feeney also was part of the All-America and Notre Dame record-setting distance medley relay that finished fourth at the NCAA Indoor Championships.
 Four of his student-athletes qualified for the NCAA East Regionals.